ReDI-School/intermediate-java/03-ds-1-arrays/index.md

 }
 ```
-## Access & Change elements in the Array
+## Access & Change Elements of an Array

 Once you have an array with initial values, you can get and change the values in each slot of that array.
 To get at a value stored within an array, use the array subscript expression ([]):